mipops/dvrescue/docs/_sections/capture.md

 </details>

 # How to capture using vrecord
-To use dvcapture in vrecord, please see the [documentation]([url](https://github.com/amiaopensource/vrecord/blob/main/Resources/Documentation/dv_info.md)) on the vrecord GitHub repository.
+To use dvcapture in vrecord, please see the <a href="https://github.com/amiaopensource/vrecord/blob/main/Resources/Documentation/dv_info.md" target="_blank">documentation</a> on the vrecord GitHub repository.